zwanenberg/TransparantieTool/README.md

 You can upload the XML via sFTP.
 Information about the sFTP connection will be provided to you after both parties have agreed about using this method instead of fTrace.

 The XML needs to be validated to the XSD.
 You can validate your test XML with the TransparantieTool XSD e.g. at https://www.freeformatter.com/xml-validator-xsd.html

+See the document **Additional_Information.md** for extra explanation of the XML structure.